Workplace Accessibility and Inclusion

 As an individual with lived experience of disability, Dan understands the importance to ensuring that environments, both physical and digital, are accessible for all individuals.

-The folks at f-BLOK Architecture collaborate with Enabling Access in our Built Environment Accessibility Audits and consultative services.
+f-BLOK Architecture collaborate with Enabling Access in our Built Environment Accessibility Audits and consultative services.

 f-BLOK believes in thoughtful consideration of how the built environment affects the overall health & wellness and social participation of those that occupy the space.
 They are inspired to find simple solutions to complex problems, through collaboration and innovation.